 Another model worth considering is subscription, but it only works for the content generating apps.
 Internet radio service Pandora is a perfect example of a top grossing app which monetizes via the subscription model.

 If you would like to rely on the advertising model as a revenue generator, draw your attention to native advertising and “smart advertisement”.
-According to a mobile advertising network Appnext, most ads typically fail to generate substantial revenue, because of their placement within apps and the timing of their appearance.

 When you accumulated enough knowledge doing the market analysis, it's time to answer the question: why does your campaign exist?